Booking & Planning

 Q: What is your cancellation and refund policy?

-A: Our standard policy offers a full refund (minus any non-recoverable costs like flight tickets) for cancellations made more than 30 days before departure.
+A: Our standard policy offers a full refund (minus any non-recoverable costs like domestic flight tickets or pre-booked permits) for cancellations made more than 30 days before departure.
 Cancellations made 30 to 11 days prior forfeit 50% of the tour cost.
 Cancellations within 10 days of departure are non-refundable.
 We highly recommend purchasing comprehensive travel insurance at the time of booking.

 Q: What safety measures and emergency procedures do you have in place?

 A: Your safety is our paramount concern.
-All our lead guides are certified in wilderness first aid and carry a comprehensive medical kit.
+All our lead guides are licensed, certified in wilderness first aid, and carry a comprehensive medical kit.
 We operate with reliable communication equipment and have established emergency evacuation protocols.
-Mandatory comprehensive travel insurance covering emergency evacuation is required for all clients.
-In any emergency, immediately contact your insurance provider’s emergency assistance team to coordinate a professional rescue.
+Mandatory comprehensive travel insurance covering emergency helicopter evacuation is required for all clients.

 Company & Trust